Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Libraries.md

 - **A brief overview of the universal and Hungarian library history and development**
 	- The remains of the oldest known library have been found among the ruins of the northern Syrian city of Ebla.
 The writing was on clay tablets.
 Even this early library had about 16 000 pieces in the collection

-	- 60,000 clay tablets with inscriptions have already been preserved in the library of Assur-Ban-Apli, the Assyrian ruler of Nineveh
+	- 60,000 clay tablets with inscriptions have already been preserved in the library of the Assyrian ruler of Nineveh
 		- the British museum has around 22000 of those preserved and displayed.

 	- The Library of Alexandria in Egypt, home to 500 million papyrus scrolls, it was the most famous library of antiquity.
 Its collection was destroyed in a fire in 43 BC.